Introduction to Python

 {1, 5, 5.3, 6.6, 'item0', 'item4'}

-There can be no duplicate items, if any duplicate item is found, only one item is kept
+Items cannot be duplicated, if a duplicate item is found, only one is kept.

 set_ = {'item0', 1, 5.3, "item4", 5, 6.6, 'item0'}set_